 What are the treatments?

-Unfortunately, there is currently no cure for Parkinson’s disease.
+Currently there is no cure for Parkinson’s disease.

 Symptoms can be mild in the early stages of the condition and people might not need immediate treatment.
 Your doctor and specialist will monitor your situation.

-There are several different types of drug used to treat Parkinson’s disease.
+There are several different types of drugs used to treat Parkinson’s disease.
 Drug treatments are tailored to each individual’s needs and are likely to involve a combination of different drugs.
 Your medication should be reviewed regularly.
-It is likely that, over time, changes will be made to the types of drug you take and the doses you take each day.
+It is likely that, over time, changes will be made to the types of drugs you take and the doses you take each day.

 The main types of drug treatment for Parkinson’s disease are:

 - Drugs which replace dopamine (levodopa; the most common drug treatment)

 - Drugs which mimic the role of dopamine (dopamine agonists)

 - Drugs which inhibit the activity of acetylcholine (a chemical which becomes overactive due to a lack of dopamine and can cause tremor)